goblinupufos/goblinupufos/README.md

 ### Other Skills

-- Romanian , English, Data Structures and Algorithms
+- Romanian, English, Data Structures and Algorithms

 ### Achievements